KubaM381/WebBuilder/js/README.md

 `open`, `close`, `buildCartHtml`) and `window.WebBuilderCartConfigRuntime` (`render`, `renderRecommendList`, `renderMilestoneList`).

-### `shop/cart-preview-bars.js`
-Two purely visual, non-interactive preview header/footer bars (enabled/height/color/label) shown only inside the cart focus editor stage, so the cart layout can be arranged with a sense of where real header/footer space would sit.
-Deliberately independent from `layout/header-footer.js` — shares no state, DOM, or click/drag logic.
-State lives directly on `window.WebBuilderState` (`cartPreviewHeaderEnabled`/`-Height`/`-Color`/`-Label` and the footer equivalents), NOT inside `cartConfig`.
-Configured today only from the sidebar (`web.html` `#panel-cart` → "Vorschau: Kopf-/Fußzeile").

 ### `shop/cart-editor.js`
 The cart focus editor ("Warenkorb-Editor", `state.cartFocusMode`): a dedicated editing stage mounted into `.canvas-container`, showing the full